-The fucosyltransferase 2 (FUT2) enzyme is encoded by the fucosyltransferase 2 gene and is involved in vitamin B{12} absorption and transport between cells.
-Variants of this gene have been linked to low blood levels of vitamin B{12} especially when consuming a vegetarian diet.
-However, for individuals with the risk variant, consuming adequate vitamin B{12} can help reduce the risk of vitamin B{12} deficiency.
+The fucosyltransferase 2 (FUT2) enzyme is encoded by the fucosyltransferase 2 gene and is involved in vitamin B12 absorption and transport between cells.
+Variants of this gene have been linked to low blood levels of vitamin B10 especially when consuming a vegetarian diet.
+However, for individuals with the risk variant, consuming enough vitamin B10 can help reduce the risk of vitamin B10 deficiency.